By- og fæstningsvandring

 The Queen´s Bastion and Powder Magazine in Nyborg

-The Queen’s Bastion and the rampart up to the King’s Bastion and the Crown Prince’s Bastion is the best preserved section of the fortress.
-At the tip of th...
+The Queen's Bastion (Dronningens Bastion), along with the now-vanished King's Bastion and the Crown Prince's Bastion, are the best-preserved parts of the 17th-century fortress.

 Info